 SwAM has banned all recreational fisheries after several species of sharks since 1 April 2011.
 The TAC in the North Sea, Skagerrak and Kattegat is 0 tonnes for 2011, 2012, 2013, and 2014, and captured sharks will quickly be put back in undamaged condition.
-This means that sharks is now completely protected species in Swedish waters and no sampling or collection of data is therefore planned.
+This means that sharks are not allowed to catch due to national legislation, and no sampling or collection of data is therefore planned.
+Particularly the dogfish have recently, after a successful management action, starting to thrive in Swedish waters again and are probably one of the most accidentally caught species in recreational fishing in semi-deep waters with live-bait.
+The dogfish are very robust and by-catch is probably not an issue.
+Some specimens can however be caught in nets and/or hook-injured and suffer from an increased post-released mortality.

 A periodically national mail screening survey has been carried on since 2013 regarding recreational fisheries.
 The survey is performed periodically three times a year and includes all types of recreational fishing.
 The data are collected according to created recreational metiers.

-Data from the survey has so far only been available regarding 2013, and will for 2014 and 2015 not be available before June 2016.
-Due to errors in the estimation and sampling schemes by Sweden Statistics, new estimates for 2013-2015 will be available mid-June 2016.
+Due to errors in the estimation and sampling schemes by Sweden Statistics, new estimates for 2013-2016 will be available in September 2017.
+Preliminary results for salmon and cod can be seen in the table above.